michael-collins/aa110-fa2015/exercises/exercise-1.0/2d-poster.md

 15. Unzip the file that you've uploaded to ensure you’ve included all file assets.
 Failure to ensure that you’ve uploaded the file will result in your exercise being graded as a late submission, or a 50% reduction in your grade.

 ##Grading Critera
-Your grade will be assessed according to the **Exercise Grading Criteria**.
+Your grade will be assessed according to the [Exercise Grading Criteria](/grading/exercise-grading-criteria.md)